 The government regulates the food industry so food is safe to eat and consumers can make informed choices about food.

-The department works with industry and other Australian government agencies— particularly the Department of Health and Food Standards Australia New Zealand (FSANZ)—in developing food regulation policy and domestic food standards that:
+We work with industry and other Australian Government agencies— particularly the Department of Health and Aged Care and Food Standards Australia New Zealand (FSANZ)—in developing food regulation policy and domestic food standards that:

 - provides safe food controls to protect health and safety

 - reduces the burden of laws and compliance on the food sector